shefali92/AI-ML-Concepts/README.md

 - **Core Concepts:** Explanations of fundamental AI and ML principles.

-# All opinions are my own.
+All opinions are my own.

-# Happy Learning !